maxice8/kubernetes/README.md

 1. A namespace called kuma
 2. Persistent Volume Claims to store uptime-kuma data via local-storage
 3. A Tailscale sidecar setup:
-   a.
-A secret called tailscale-auth holding your authentication key
+     - A secret called tailscale-auth holding your authentication key
-   b.
-A serviceaccount that will modify this tailscale-auth to store data alongside the authentication key
+     - A serviceaccount that will modify this tailscale-auth to store data alongside the authentication key
-   c.
-RBAC policies to allow the tailscale serviceaccount to edit the tailscale-auth secret
+     - RBAC policies to allow the tailscale serviceaccount to edit the tailscale-auth secret
-   d.
-A configMap to serve the Uptime Kuma WebUI (:3001) on `uptime.<TAILNET_NAME>.ts.net` with a valid tailscale certificate
+     - A configMap to serve the Uptime Kuma WebUI (:3001) on `uptime.<TAILNET_NAME>.ts.net` with a valid tailscale certificate
 4. A deployment using a pod with syncthing and the tailscale sidecar

 ```sh